neo4j/neo4j-java-driver/README.md

 ## For Driver Developers

-This section targets at people who would like to compile the source code on their own machine for the purpose of, for example, contributing a PR to this repository.
+This section targets users who would like to compile the driver source code on their own machine for the purpose of, for example, contributing a PR.
-Before contributing to this project, please take a few minutes and read our [Contributing Criteria](https://github.com/neo4j/neo4j-java-driver/blob/1.6/CONTRIBUTING.md#want-to-contribute).
+Before contributing to this project, please take a few minutes to read our [Contribution Guide](https://github.com/neo4j/neo4j-java-driver/blob/1.6/CONTRIBUTING.md#want-to-contribute).

 ### Java Version

-Starting from 1.5 series the driver is compiled on Java 8.
-For previous series, the code compilation requires Java 7.
+For the 1.5 series driver and above, source code _must_ compile on Java 8.
+For previous versions, the compilation requires Java 7.

 ### Building

 The source code here reflects the current development status of a new driver version.
-If you want to use the driver in your project, please use the released driver via Maven Central or check out the code with git tags of corresponding versions instead.
+To use the driver in a project, please use the released driver via Maven Central or check out the code with git tags of corresponding versions instead.

 #### Running Tests and Creating a Package